rivolli/mfe/README.md

 ls.metafeatures()
 ```

-Several measures generates more than one values and them can be post processing using distinct alternatives.
+Several measures generates more than one values and them can be post processed using distinct alternatives.
 It is possible compute the min, max, mean, median, kurtosis, standard deviation, among others (See the `post.processing` documentation for more details).
 The default is the `mean` and the `sd` however you can use anothers.
 For instance:

 ```{r}
 ## Summarize multiples meta-features values using min, median and max
 iris.info <- metafeatures(Species ~ ., iris, "statistical",